-A feature on the excavations at Angkor Wat that have just wrapped up, featuring a number of colleagues whom I have had the pleasure of working with over the last few years.
+A feature on the excavations at Angkor Wat that just wrapped up.

 Cambodia: Angkor Wat’s new discovery

 This is no camping ground, but an excavation site — one of myriad archaeological digs underway in the Angkor area that come under the umbrella of the Greater Angkor Project.